Protesters Should Sue President Trump.

 Let's compare Trump to Hitler, the German dictator who led Germany from 1933 until 1945.
 Hitler may have endorsed the torture of Jews, and that would encourage police officers all over Germany to engage in acts of brutality.
 Hitler's position as leader of the German state would make his pro-torture position seen legitimate.
 If any police officer in Germany was guilty of torturing someone, Hitler would also be partly responsible, because Hitler encouraged them to do it.
 If a Jew in Germany was permitted to file a lawsuit against the police officers who beat him, he could also name Hitler as a defendant in the suit, because Hitler had encouraged torture, it would be a perfectly legitimate lawsuit.
 The same legal principle is in effect here.
 If any person in the U.S.A. is beaten or tortured by the police, they can name Trump as a defendant because he endorsed torture.
-Trump's leadership position as President makes his endorsement of torture makes torture appear to be a legitimate tactic, in the minds of police officers all over the country, and Trump should pay the consequences in each and every lawsuit that is filed for police brutality while he is on office.
+Trump's leadership position as President makes his endorsement of torture makes torture appear to be a legitimate tactic, in the minds of police officers all over the country, and Trump should pay the consequences in each and every lawsuit that is filed for police brutality while he is in office.

 When Bill Clinton was President, he was sued by a woman named Paula Jones.
 During the trial, Clinton argued that the case should be thrown out of court, because dealing with the case would have interfered with his official duties as President.
 He contended that he could not be sued, simply because he was President.
 The judge in the case had to rule on this issue before the case could proceed.
 The judge ruled in favor of Paula Jones, saying that the President was only an elected official, he was not above the law, and he did not enjoy any special immunity from lawsuits.
 After this ruling, the case could proceed.
-This ruling in the Paula Jones vs. William Clinton case set a precedent, the precedent shows that the President of the U.S.A. can be used.
-Therefore, if Clinton can be used, Trump can also be sued.
+This ruling in the Paula Jones vs. William Clinton case set a precedent, the precedent shows that the President of the U.S.A. can be sued.
+Therefore, if Clinton can be sued, Trump can also be sued.